 “A term more and more of us in our industry are using is ‘hibernation,’” says Simone.
 He says operators facing an extended period without revenues may consider cutting to the bare minimum until the recovery begins.

 - OTA commissions don’t matter when no one’s buying

 OTAs are facing the same challenge as the rest of the industry – right now there’s no demand.
-Commission isn’t the issue so much as the imbalance in the relationship.
-Many operators have to pre-purchase attraction tickets, transportation and other services, whereas OTAs want last-minute cancellations and payment after the travel date.
+The commission isn’t the issue so much as the imbalance in the relationship.
+Many operators have to pre-purchase attraction tickets, transportation, and other services, whereas OTAs want last-minute cancellations and payment after the travel date.
 This, says Simone, puts too much risk on the operator in the current climate.
 He wants two things from OTAs: more operator-friendly cancellation policies and faster payment from OTAs.